scottrsmith/coffee/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross-origin requests from the frontend server.

+- [Auth0](https://auth0.com/docs/getting-started/overview) Provides authentication and authorization as a service

 ## Database Setup

 The app is running with SQLite.
 No setup needs to be performed.

 ## Running the server

-From within the `backend` directory to run the server, execute:
+From within the `backend/src` directory to run the server, execute:

 ```bash
 export FLASK_APP=api.py